gazamcnulty/pp4-plant-based-ireland/README.md

 ### Local Deployment :

 Deployment : On the GitHub page https://github.com/gazamcnulty?tab=repositories , I can access my repositories.
 The repository for the pp4 plant based ireland is located here.
-Now you can click on 'Settings' , then on the left side click on 'Pages' Click on 'Sources' , click 'Master Branch' From the source section drop-down menu, select the Master Branch This causes the page to refresh and show a confirmation that indicates successful deployment.
-However as the project does not have a live html / css page for external view , it can only be viewed externally by using the Heroku app see here for further info on deployment/ publishing https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site
+Now you can click on 'Settings' , then on the left side click on 'Pages' Click on 'Sources' , click 'Master Branch' This is where you would normally deploy locally from GitHub, but in our case it is deployed via Heroku.
+Per the below steps, once all requirements are set up with django, cloudinary, elephantSQL and heroku, you can go to settings in Heroku, ensure it is linked to our github repository and then click 'deploy'. this will produce a page to view the site, the link can be accessed externally

+It can only be viewed externally by using the Heroku app see here for further info on deployment/ publishing https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site

 ### cloning the repository :